DBAPI User Guide

 Note that with this method, you need to fill in the Kafka address in the conf/application.properties file.

-DBAPI also comes with a tool to consume Kafka logs and write them to the log database.
+DBAPI also provides a tool to consume Kafka logs and write them to the log database.
 Please use the bin/dbapi-log-kafka2db.sh script.

 If you don't need to use monitoring functions, you don't need to set up a log database, and you can configure access.log.writer=null.
 (The default configuration is access.log.writer=null)